varnish/Varnish-Book/README.rst

 * The training material used for our Varnish training (the source for the slides and printed version)
-* A snapshot of vg.no/'s munin graphs for use by instructors.
+* A snapshot of munin graphs for use by instructors.
 * Build system for said training material

-* Scripts to populate usb sticks. (soon)
+This material serves multiple purposes.

+First of all, this is the training material Varnish Software uses for professional Varnish training courses.
+That is the original motivation for writing this material.

+Secondly, it is now (soon?) used as a public tutorial to complement the reference documentation.

+For training, we hold different courses, hence the existence of different PDFs.
+We also build a "slide" PDF for this purpose, which is why the layout of the individual chapters is the way it is.

 Index
 -----